-2.3.1 What is Yogic Diet? -
+2.3.1 What Is Yoga Diet?

 The Yogic view on diet begins with the metaphysical or energetic concept known as "the three gunas."
 As per Yogic concept, by looking at the world of matter, there are three basic types of energy - rajas, tamas, and sattvas - which can be seen in all objects, experiences, and even thoughts.